 NXLog Manager then encrypts this key with the authorized user password and saves it in the user settings in the database.
 When NXLog Manager is restarted, the authorized user with a key must login to decrypt this key with the password to make it available for encryption/decryption of certificate keys.

 |An authorized user is eligible for this key when it has the role of ROLE_ADMINISTRATOR or ROLE_CERTIFICATE.
 By default an 'admin' user has ROLE_ADMINISTRATOR.|

 |When a new authorized user is added, the encryption key must also be encrypted with the new user’s password and saved in the database.
 Currently, this can only happen if the user logs in to the same application session for which this key is already available (an authorized user with a stored key has logged in to unlock the key).|

 There is an option Do not encrypt agent manager’s private key in Agent Manager.
 With this option active, when the NXLog Manager has to be restarted for some reason it is not necessary for the administrator to log in to decrypt their keys so the manager can (re)start.

-If the encryption key cannot be decrypted due to some configuration problem or defect, NXLog Manager offers a recover option to reset all the certificates with encrypted keys and reset the encryption key for them.
-When the encryption key is not available after log in with authorized user, a dialog similar to this one is displayed:
+If the encryption key cannot be decrypted due to some configuration problem or defect, NXLog Manager offers a recovery option to reset all the certificates with encrypted keys and reset the encryption key for them.
+When the encryption key is not available after logging in with an authorized user, a dialog similar to this one is displayed:

-If reset certificates and encryption key is the last resort and there is no other option, this action can be done from this dialog.
+If resetting the certificates and encryption keys is the last resort and there is no other option, this action can be done from this dialog.
 This will update the certificates for the connected agents with renewed certificates.
 It is a good outcome if there are as many agents as possible connected and the manager should be already running with non-encrypted keys.